7-Year-Old Boy Hospitalized After Allegedly Being Abused By His Mom And Her Boyfriend In Bethel Park

 BETHEL PARK, Pa.
 (KDKA) — A 7-year-old boy is in the hospital after police say he was abused by his mom and her boyfriend.

-Police believe the abuse was happening for months before paramedics were called.READ MORE: Investigation Continues Into Penn Hills Fire That Left 60-Year-Old Man With Severe Burns
+Police believe the abuse was happening for months before paramedics were called.READ MORE: National Aviary Reveals Gender, Name Of Penguin Chick

 The couple is in the Allegheny County Jail facing multiple charges, including aggravated assault and endangering the welfare of children.